Breed history/Solids minks

 Other breeders around these times that were working with Ann had disagreemnets about the breed and were fed up with Ann as she was very demanding and wanted things her way.

-Ann had claimed that the ragdoll was part human and part raccoon this was one reason others working with her wanted to leave her side and start there own breed, these breeders went ahead and created a new breed Called the Ragamuffin, with Anns lines mink and solid, breeders used these to keep these colors in there breed The ragamuffin has the same exact colors as the ragdoll such as traditional blue, seal, lilac and chocolate the differences was that the new Ragdoll now called Ragamuffin had colors of mink and solid as well.
+Ann had claimed that the ragdoll was part human and part raccoon this was one reason others working with her wanted to leave her side and start there own breed, these breeders went ahead and created a new breed Called the Ragamuffin, with Anns lines mink and solid, breeders used these to keep these colors in there breed while Ann steered twords the pointed. the ragamuffin has the same exact colors as the ragdoll such as traditional blue, seal, lilac and chocolate, the differences was that the new Ragdoll now called Ragamuffin had colors of mink and solid as well.
 Some breeders continued to breed the true mink and solid purebred Ragdolls and some went onto just breed Ragamuffins.

 When two minks are bred together you will get an even deeper color of the color being bred, this is called Sepia, it is not a solid ragdoll but of its own color.

 Most breeders that breed these still breed pointed as well. and there is no stopping these colors, if one looks on a 1970s or 1980s old pedigree you will see many mink and solid ragdolls these are indeed regsitered Ragdolls with no difference in personality or traits.

 I do not breed solids because I feel the Ragdoll is suposed to be a blue eyed breed.
 I breed pointed and minks and the rare whites on occasion as these can have blue eyes.
 We do not plan on breeding any Ragdolls that do not have blue or aqua/blue eyes.
 Ragdolls were made to be and should be a blue eyed breed.
 If one does breed these I would hope that they would only breed solids to solids so there is no mix such as breeding a gold eyed ragdoll toma blue, that to me would be a mess !!